Haskeeb265/obsidian-vault/1 - Rough Notes/Computer Hardware.md

 	1. Number of USB ports
 	2. Grade of USB ports
 	3. Number of display ports
-	4. Types of display prot
+	4. Types of display ports
+-

+- CPU is the brain.
+- CPU's speed is measured in GHz and is known as "clock speed"
+- RAM works closely with CPU.
+It temporarily stores in

 #### References